davidsilvasmith/vexti-cms/README.md

  - an extensibility architecture

  Changes are designed to be as low impact as possible to make it easy to incorporate future changes.

+### Deployment
+ - Git push (browser may need to be hard refreshed because of caching)
+ - prior to deployment do gulp to build the js development files (requires the querystring to have ?debug) and into main

  ### Light Changes
   - there have been deletions to hide irrelivent UI.